10dollarBanana/BingBot/README.md

 - Need to check "Delete cookies and site data when Firefox is closed" option under the Privacy and Security settings

 <img width="1010" alt="Screen Shot 2021-09-17 at 8 01 50 PM" src="https://user-images.githubusercontent.com/89819081/133871736-3955ec83-e5c4-4fb0-b171-4e08d446caec.png">

+## To Do:
+- Update script to earn Daily Set